Winter classes are now open

 Photography courtesy of Edwina Richards

 With the world of ceramics seeing a massive resurgence, is 2019 the year that you learn to throw, trim, hand build and glaze.

-Starting this February Simone is introducing two new 4 & 10 week Beginner Courses for you to try your hand at;
+Starting this Winter Simone is re-opening her 4 & 8 week Beginner Courses for you to try your hand at;

 Workshopp is open to anyone keen to get behind the wheel and start crafting their very own ceramic magic.
 Under the watchful eye of ceramicist Simone

 Madigan, you will be guided through the wedging, throwing, trimming and glazing process to help you craft your very own cup, bowl or whatever you’re

 inspired to create.

 The newly expanded pottery studio is a stunning addition and makes for the ideal space to get a little muddy in.
 What's most to love is that the courses are designed to fit into even the most busy of lives with Simone explaining,

 “The courses are structured so there is an introductory class which provides you with the basics of handbuilding or throwing onto the wheel, which is then followed by the ‘Studio Sessions’, which each run for two hours, and every Studio Session has an instructor present to help you learn and practice your new techniques.”